Marx Memorial Library

 Lo-Fi Designs

-Concept: The homepage features three interactive windows.
-On hover, they animate inward, offering a glimpse into the library's interior.
+Concept: The homepage features three windows that animate inward on hover, offering a glimpse into the library's interior.

-Why: It captures the "warmth and essence" of the library by referencing tactile objects.
+Why: A small interaction that carries the library's identity throughout.
+It captures the "warmth and essence" of the library by referencing tactile objects.

 Problem: The old catalogue had "too many clicks" and "poorly organized content".